sqrf/nanoacoustics-mie/README.md

 Requirements
 =================

-You must have installed python in your PC or Unix based OS.
+You must have installed Python in your PC or Unix based OS, in specific the  Python- [Anaconda](https://store.continuum.io/cshop/anaconda/)  2.7 distribution .
 It's recomendable to have some Integrated Development Environment (IDE) used for programming in Python such as PyCharm.
 It provides code analysis, graphical debugger, integrated unit tester.

  Using nanoacustics
 =================